-We also reviewed olaparib and niraparib in platinum-sensitive women who have received at least two prior platinum-based chemotherapy regimens, were in complete or partial response to the most recent regimen, and were candidates for maintenance therapy (i.e., "maintenance therapy for platinum-sensitive disease").
+We also reviewed olaparib, niraparib and rucaparib in platinum-sensitive women who have received at least two prior platinum-based chemotherapy regimens, were in complete or partial response to the most recent regimen, and were candidates for maintenance therapy (i.e., "maintenance therapy for platinum-sensitive disease").
 We considered placebo (i.e., surveillance only) and bevacizumab as comparators of interest.